erferguson/WTFB/EF/NOTES.md

     - default set to 0(zero)
     - anything greater than zero puts ITEM selected on then END/right

-# Flexbox > Alignment & Centering w/ justify-content
+# Flexbox > Alignment & Centering w/ Justify-Content

     > Justitify-Content how the ITEMS aligned on Main Axis (l to r)
         - Cross Axis (top to bottom)